-The New York State Education Department (NYSED) is now in a period of public comment over its proposed changes to private school education standards.
-These changes were proposed after claims arose that Hasidic Yeshivas are generally non-compliant with State education standards and that many Yeshivas were not adequately preparing their male students for the workforce.
+In recent years, claims arose that Hasidic Yeshivas are generally non-compliant with New York State education standards and that many Yeshivas are not adequately preparing their male students for the workforce.
 I will address those two claims respectively.

-Now let's evaluate the quality of a Yeshiva education.
-Hasidic boys as young as nine years old attend school for nearly 10 hours a day during school days, which is substantially longer than public school students.
-Judaic studies in Yeshiva encompass the disciplines of history, geography, and mathematics; topics that detractors of Yeshivas claim are "secular" studies.
+Let's evaluate the quality of a Yeshiva education.
+Hasidic boys as young as nine years old attend school for nearly 10 hours a day during school days which is substantially longer than public school students.
+Judaic studies in Yeshiva encompass the disciplines of history, geography, and mathematics.
 Later in the day, Yeshiva curriculum includes English instruction and science.
-All those subjects are taught in multiple languages, including Hebrew, Yiddish and English.
-As such, Yeshiva students are in fact exposed to the core topics required to earn a General Equivalency Diploma (GED), and the students are also well-rounded in many other academic disciplines.
-Granted, Yeshiva curriculum and public school curriculum are distinct, but the State standard merely requires them to be "substantially equivalent" - not "substantially identical," and Yeshivas easily meet this standard.
+Those subjects are taught in multiple languages including Hebrew, Yiddish and English.
+As such, Yeshiva students are exposed to the core topics required to earn a General Equivalency Diploma (GED).
+Detractors of Yeshivas use the term "religious" studies to suggest that the day is packed with reading stories rather than also including all of the above GED-like topics.
+Granted, Yeshiva curriculum and public school curriculum are distinct, but the State standard merely requires them to be "substantially equivalent;" not "substantially identical."

-Now let's move to claims regarding student-outcomes, which involve two separate areas of review.
+Now let's move to the claims regarding student-outcomes, which involve two separate areas of review.
 Detractors claim that Yeshiva graduates lack knowledge compared to their peers in public schools.
-Well, a survey of thousands of New Yorkers conducted in early 2019 for the Woodrow Wilson National Fellowship Foundation showed that 60% scored an ‘F’ on civics tests similar to the U.S. Citizenship Test.
-For context, most New Yorkers are educated in public schools; not in Yeshivas.
-Had these "adequately-prepared" students sought college admission, they would most probably have been remediated to pre-entry level classes as a prerequisite to enter college.
-Moreover, institutions of higher education were founded precisely because the grade school education system insufficiently prepared students to earn a better living.
-It is therefore odd that some find it scandalous that Yeshivas join public schools in possibly leaving some students inadequately prepared for the real world.
+But a survey of thousands of New York adults conducted in early 2019 for the Woodrow Wilson National Fellowship Foundation shows that 60% scored an ‘F’ on a civics test whose questions are similar to the U.S. Citizenship Test.
+Most New Yorkers are educated in public schools; not in Yeshivas yet the results are horrendous.
+Moreover, colleges have prerequisite classes due to the many non-Yeshiva students lacking basic education by the time they finish high school.
+As such, what is the surprise if some Yeshivas have this outcome too?
+Moreover, institutions of higher education were founded precisely because the grade school education system attended through the age of 17 does not sufficiently prepare everyone to earn a better living.
+So, once again, what is the surprise if Yeshivas that are attended through the age of 17 also leave some students in need of more education?

 The second part of the outcome-focused claim pertains to income and poverty.
-Many people point to the fallaciously calculated Poverty Rate within the Hasidic community as an outcome that somehow demonstrates the inadequacy of a Yeshiva education.
-In truth, however, people with decades of experience in the workforce earn more than double than their younger counterparts.
-For example, when the head of householder is above the age of 45 years old, income is above $75,000 across New York, but when the head of householder is under the age of 25 years of age, income is in the $31,000 range.
+Many people point to the fallaciously-calculated Poverty Rate within the Hasidic community as an outcome that demonstrates the alleged inadequacy of a Yeshiva education.
+In truth, however, people with decades of experience in the workforce earn more than double than their younger counterparts across education levels.
+For example, when the head of householder is above the age of 45, median income is above $75,000 in New York, but when the householder is under the age of 25, media income is only in the $31,000 range.
 This discrepancy is significant because only 2.6% of households across New York are run by those who are under the age of 25, but as much as 22.5% of households in Hasidic-populated Kiryas Joel (in Orange County, New York) are run by individuals who are this young.
-On the flip side, 66% of households statewide are run by those who are above the age of 45, but only 21% of KJ households are run by people in this age group.
-No amount of curriculum changes will alter the fact that the Hasidic demographic is young and it thus diminishes their income.
+On the flip side, most households statewide are run by those who are above the age of 45 and thus are in the full earning age, but only a small portion of KJ households are run by people in this age group.
+No amount of curriculum changes will alter the fact that the Hasidic demographic is young and it thus substantially diminishes their income due to age.

-In summary, from a legal and practical standpoint, Yeshivas meet the "substantial equivalency" standard and will continue to do so if the State Education Department does not upend the decades-old, legally accepted standard.
-As for workforce preparedness, those who attend public school are terribly unprepared as evident by the survey demonstrating that 60% of New York adults failed a basic civics test, and by virtue of the fact that many attend colleges only to better prepare for the workforce.
-As for income and poverty rates, the young age of the Hasidic community skews the numbers among Hasidim as indicated by contrasting poverty rates among seniors.
+In summary Yeshivas meet the "substantial equivalency" standard and will continue to do so if the State Education Department does not upend the decades-old, legally accepted standard and if the Legislature does not change the law.
+As for workforce preparedness, those who attend public school are terribly unprepared as evident by the survey demonstrating that 60% of New York adults failed a basic civics test, and by the fact that many people attend colleges only to better prepare for the workforce.
+As for income and poverty rates, the young age of the Hasidic community means less income for some and it also skews the poverty numbers among Hasidim as indicated by contrasting poverty rates among young Hasidim versus the rate among seniors.
 With these factors in mind, there is no merit to the claim that Yeshivas are generally not compliant, and there is no excuse for NYSED to impose monumental changes upon Yeshivas.